ArvidHaggqvist/framework-30/README.md

 framework-30
 ============

 Framework-30 is a super-simple and lightweight PHP framework for quickly getting started building applications that requires a user system including sign up, password encryption and login.
 Framework-30 also provides a small set of CRUD helper functions.
+IMPORTANT NOTICE: This project is still very much a work in progress and it is my first experience with PHP so there are bound to be mistakes, ugly code and general unpleasentness.
+If you run in to a problem or have any opinions on the project I'd be very glad to hear them: shoot me an email at arvid.haggqvist@gmail.com.

 ## Requirments